jszeman/chsm/doc/ch1_anatomy_of_a_state_machine/sm.md

 - **exit**: This event is triggered automatically when leaving a state.
 Actions in the exit event are executed right before the state becomes inactive, helping with cleanup or final tasks.

-- **init**: This event is triggered the first time a state is entered, often used to transition immediately to an initial child state.
-The init event helps set up default paths and states within a composite state.
+- **init**: This event is triggered when a state is the direct target of a transition.
+If the state is a composite state, the init event will trigger a transition to its initial child state.
+This also means that if a transition targets a child of a composite state, only that targeted child will receive the init event.

 These events help manage transitions cleanly by automating setup and teardown actions within states.